ervau/Domain2GO/README.md

 python run_domain2go.py --mapping_path=../output
 ```

-Upon executing the command, you will be prompted to provide a query protein sequence or the path to a FASTA file containing the sequence.
+Upon executing the command, you will be prompted to provide an email and a query protein sequence or the path to a FASTA file containing the sequence.
+Email is required for InterProScan to notify you when your job is done.
+Your email will not be used for any other purpose.

 You have two options for entering the query protein sequence: